A task describes metadata, state, input/output files, resource requests, commands, and logs.

 ]

-localhost:8000 is the HTTP API and web dashboard.
+}localhost:8000 is the HTTP API and web dashboard.

 localhost:9090 is the gRPC API.

-server Server listening
+$ funnel server runserver Server listening

 httpPort 8000